rke12/Hopin-Exam-RE/ui-tests/readme.md

 ```

 ### UI Tests Explained
-The UI tests are written using Cucumber to follow Behaviour Driven Development.
+The UI tests are written using Cucumber/Gherkin to follow Behaviour Driven Development.
 You will find the three scenarios in the "Cypress/Integration" folder in the file "uiTests.feature".
 This file will clearly outline the three scenarios that are executed.
 The three scenarios follow the requirements set out, which check that the user can enter a name, view the Customer details, and that the user remains on the Welcome screen if they do not enter a name.